bcx-exa/code_standards/readme.md

 }

 ```

-- Code should be well documented
-  The code should be properly commented for understanding easily.
-Comments regarding the statements increase the understandability of the code.

 - Prefixing your comments with FIXME or TODO helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.